cdoswald/missile-intercepts/README.md

 # Ballistic Missile Intercept Model

-The goal of this project is to simulate a hit-to-kill ballistic missile intercept in Google Earth.
+The goals of this project are to:

+1) Develop a simplified model to simulate a ballistic missile intercept in Google Earth

+2) Explore probabilistic methods for predicting the trajectory of a ballistic missile under various degrees of uncertainty about the missile's launch site, velocity, mass, and intended target.

 ### Methodology